 Because they grow so big, providing a suitable lizard-proofed cage or room will cost several thousand dollars.
 They can also eat $200 per month on food alone.
 Keepers who have enough experience to own an Asian water monitor must be prepared to spend lots of money.

-Most Asian water monitors available for sale in the United States are captive bred by private breeders.
+Most Asian water monitors available for sale in the United States are captive-bred by private breeders.
 A seller should be upfront about their pet’s health and housing needs.
-Their large size and quick growth means they are unlikely to be found in pet stores.
+Their large size and quick growth mean they are unlikely to be found in pet stores.

 Wild-caught species should never be purchased.
 They are usually in poor health and far more aggressive.

 Asian water monitors are the second largest lizard on the planet.
 Some males can reach over eight feet.